danakj/craydate/README.md

 1. Make a new top-level crate, e.g. simulator-win
 1. Set the target triple in the crate's `.cargo/config.toml` file, e.g.
    `simulator-win/.cargo/config.toml`.
-1. Add a task to build, check, and watch it in `.vscode/tasks.json`.
-Then Ctrl+Shift+B will give you the option to build it, and rust-analyzer will index it.
+1. Add a task to build and check it in `.vscode/tasks.json`.
+Then Ctrl+Shift+B will give you the option to build it.
 1. Add it to `"rust-analyzer.linkedProjects"` in `.vscode/settings.json`.
 Then rust-analyzer will index it.